eloreprojects/eloreprojects.com/_posts/2017-10-17-getting-ready-for-college-applications.md

 layout: post
 title: "Getting Ready for College Applications"
 categories: CollegeApps
-description: A non-technical introduction to artificial intelligence.
+description: How to prepare for the journey ahead.
 keywords: college
 ---